 HUMAN RESOURCE MANAGEMENT

-Long term development of human capital and strategic employment of
+Long-term development of human capital and strategic deployment of

 retention tools is at the core of your Company''s strategy.
 Your Company